Skip to main content

 • atmosphere

-50% positive mentions, 33% neutral mentions, 17% negative mentions
+47% positive mentions, 37% neutral mentions, 16% negative mentions

 • “The environment and atmosphere were unsettling and tense, never a dull moment and the scale of everything was crazy.”

 • “If you're a fan of the franchise and were worried about having to buy an expensive headset, you can relax, this is a hack job.
-The game looks more like a cheap mobile mod: the VR lenses require much higher quality graphics and detail than you see in the screenshots.
+The game looks more like a cheap mobile mod: the VR lenses require much higher quality graphics and detail than what you see in the screenshots.
 The entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't let you immerse yourself in the atmosphere with such a budget design.”

-• “The VR lenses require much higher quality graphics and detail than you see in the screenshots.
-The entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't allow you to fully immerse yourself in the atmosphere with such budget rooms.”
+• “The VR lenses require much higher quality graphics and detail than you see in the screenshots - the entire image is jagged, the light beams are literally square, and even the signature purple-glowing doors won't allow you to fully immerse yourself in the atmosphere with such budget rooms.”

 • “Did it get the atmosphere of Little Nightmares correct?”